percona/pbm-docs/docs/install/configure-authentication.md

 ## Set the MongoDB connection URI for `pbm-agent`

+!!!
+Info

-<i info>:material-information: Info:</i> Execute this step needs on each node where `pbm-agent` is installed.
+    Execute this step needs on each node where `pbm-agent` is installed.

+!!!
+Important

-A **pbm-agent** process connects to its localhost `mongod` node with a standalone type of connection.
+    Each **pbm-agent** process needs to connect to its localhost `mongod` node with a standalone type of connection.
+Avoid using the replica set URI with **pbm-agent** as it can lead to unexpected behaviour.

-To set the MongoDB URI connection string means to configure a service init script (`pbm-agent.service` systemd unit file) that runs a **pbm-agent**.
+    Note that this is different from the connection string required by pbm CLI.

-The `pbm-agent.service` systemd unit file includes the environment file.
+The `pbm-agent.service` systemd unit file includes the location of the environment file.
 You set the MongoDB URI connection string for the  `PBM_MONGODB_URI` variable within the environment file for every **pbm-agent**.

 ??? tip "How to find the environment file"

-    The path to the environment file is specified in the `pbm-agent.service` systemd unit file.

     In Ubuntu and Debian, the pbm-agent.service systemd unit file is at the path `/lib/systemd/system/pbm-agent.service`.